DynamicLogLog: Faster, Smaller, and More Accurate Cardinality Estimation: 8. Experimental Results

-The two weighting schemes tell different stories: DLL4 wins on log-weighted error (by 1--6\%), where its extra buckets reduce low-cardinality variance, while UDLL Hybrid+\emph{n} wins on cardinality-weighted error (by 5--7\%), where history bits improve steady-state accuracy.
-UDLL6 Hybrid+2 offers the best practical tradeoff: 93.7\% packing efficiency in 32-bit words, 7.4\% cardinality-weighted advantage over DLL4, and near-FGRA accuracy with minimal machinery.
+UDLL LDLC wins on both weighting schemes at 2 history bits: UDLL6 LDLC is 11\% better log-weighted and 9\% better width-weighted than DLL4 Hybrid at equal memory.
+At 1 and 3 history bits, LDLC wins on width-weighted error (where history bits improve steady-state accuracy) while DLL4 is competitive on log-weighted error.
+UDLL6 offers the best practical tradeoff: 93.7\% packing efficiency in 32-bit words and the lowest error of any configuration tested.

 \hypertarget{layered-dynamic-linear-counting-ldlc}{